-The application is due the last Tuesday in April each year.† All portions of the application including transcripts are to be received by that date.
+The application is due the first Tuesday in April each year.
+All portions of the application including transcripts are to be received by that date.

 What are the prerequisites?

 There are three prerequisite courses for the program:

 And, one other non-OTHA course in the curriculum

 I am taking BIOL 2401 in the spring semester and it will not be finished before the application is due.
 Will you make an exception?